jonahmakori/Java-Android_Continous-IP/README.md

-# Hero-Squad App
+# Lyrical-Musical App

 ## Description
-This is an app whereby A user Creates a Hero and Assigns the hero t a Squad.
+This is an app whereby A user can acccess all lyrics for any Songs.

 ## prerequisites

-1. Uses Jdk inorder for it to be compiled.
+1. Uses An Emulator inorder for it to be run.
-2. Uses Gradle inorder to built.
+2. Uses Android Studio inorder to built.
-3.USes heroku to be deployed on Github.
+3.USes jdk to be compilled.